tzin00/Device-Monitor-Dashboard/README.md

 - Server will be available on [hostname]:8000

 ## Docker setup
-- Clone the git repository
-- Build the docker image: `docker build -t myrepo/simple-monitor .`
+- `docker pull shaggyloris/simple_monitor`
-- Run the container: `docker run --name simple-monitor -p 8000:8000 myrepo/simple-monitor`
+- `docker run -d -p 8000:8000 shaggyloris/simple_monitor`
-- Access the container at [hostname]:8000

 ## Managing the server:
 - Click the 'Add Device' button to add a new host